bimdata/quickstart-onpremise/README.md

 | install_offline_cache_path  | "{{ bimdata_path }}/offline-cache" | Cache directory where archives with docker images will be stored on the servers            |
 | install_offline_clear_cache | false                              | Delete the cache directory after loading the docker image (will re-upload playbook re-run) |

+## Customization
+### BCF Excel logo
+You can customize the BCF export logo.
+To Do so, you need to:
+  - set `api_custom_export_logo_bcf` to `true` in your `vars.yml` inventory file,
+  - create the folder `files/api` in the quickstart directory,
+  - create the file `bcf-xls-export-logo.png` which contains your logo in this newly created folder `files/api`,
+  - re-deploy the application.

-## Email templates
+### Email templates
 You can use custom emails templates for different part of our application.
 To do so, you need to set the variables:
   - `connect_use_custom_mail_templates`: to use custom templates for connect,
   - `platform_back_use_custom_mail_templates`: to use custom templates for the platform,
   - `marketplace_back_use_custom_mail_templates`: to use custom templates for the marketplace.

-### Connect
+#### Connect
 If you set `connect_use_custom_mail_templates` to `true`, before deploying, you need to put all the need templates into `files/connect/templates` in the quickstart folder.
-The files will be automaticly copy into the right places on the applicative servers.
+The files will be automatically copy into the right places on the applicative servers.

-### Platform
+#### Platform
 If you set `platform_back_use_custom_mail_templates` to `true`, before deploying, you need to put all the need templates into `files/platform-back/templates` in the quickstart folder.
-The files will be automaticly copy into the right places on the applicative servers.
+The files will be automatically copy into the right places on the applicative servers.

-### Marketplace
+#### Marketplace
 If you set `marketplace_back_use_custom_mail_templates` to `true`, before deploying, you need to put all the need templates into `files/marketplace-back/templates` in the quickstart folder.
-The files will be automaticly copy into the right places on the applicative servers.
+The files will be automatically copy into the right places on the applicative servers.